 - Relatively small number of opportunities.

-The blunt truth is most marketing is shotgun based, that is aim to hit as many targets as possible in the hope a percentage (often <2% is deemed a success) will respond and interact.
-Of course good marketing is about targeting, segmenting and creating specific content to improve the hit rate but the shotgun approach remains.
+The blunt truth is most marketing is shotgun based.
+That is to try to hit as many targets as possible in the hope a percentage (often a single figure percentage close rate is deemed a success) will respond.

-In any market niche there are simply insufficient prospects to employ this approach.
-Sometimes the total potential market may be less than 200x customers.
-At that level the shotgun approach simply does not work.
+In any market niche, there are simply insufficient prospects to employ the shotgun approach.
+In some cases, there may be less than 200 customers in a niche which means mass marketing techniques simply will not work.